modmail-dev/modmail-docs/setting-up-auto-restart.md

 ```

 {% hint style="info" %}
-Wrapping "your folder\directory" on Windows in doublequotes is necessary to make sure spaces in our file path is parsed correctly.
+Wrapping "your folder\directory" on Windows in double quotes is necessary to make sure spaces in our file path is parsed correctly.
 {% endhint %}

 And then, proceed to create a new service for Modmail using `nssm` with: